Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Tropical line bundle over an elliptic curve

-We have the following result that is the tropical analogue of Theorem \ref{theorem complex menelaus}.
+We have the following result that is the tropical analogue of Proposition \ref{theorem complex menelaus}.

-\begin{theo} Let $h:\Gamma\to\TT F_\delta$ be a parametrized tropical curve of bidegree $(d_1,d_2)$ inside the total space of a line bundle $\L_D$ for some divisor $D$.
-Let $x_i\in E$ be the projection of the unbounded ends of $\Gamma$, with weight $w_i$, which is positive or negative according to whether it is oriented up or down.
+\begin{theo} Let $h:\Gamma\to\TT F$ be a parametrized tropical curve of bidegree $(d_1,d_2)$ inside the total space of a line bundle $\L_D$ for some divisor $D$.
+Let $x_i\in E$ be the projection of the unbounded ends of $\Gamma$, with weight $w_i$, which is chosen with a sign such that it is positive or negative according to whether it is oriented up or down.
 Then the divisor $\sum w_i x_i$ is equivalent to $d_1 D$. \end{theo}

-\begin{proof} Assume $\delta\neq 0$ and that $D=(0,\delta)\in E\times\ZZ$, so that the description of $\TT F_\delta$ is given in the preceding section.
+\begin{proof} Assume $\delta\neq 0$ and that $D=(0,\delta)\in E\times\ZZ$, so that the description of $\TT F$ is given in the preceding section.
 Apply the cutting procedure to get a tropical curve $\widetilde{h}:\widetilde{\Gamma}\to\RR^2$.
 According to the tropical Menelaus theorem \cite{mikhalkin2017quantum}, we know that the sum of the moments of the coordinates of the unbounded ends is $0$, where the moment of an unbounded end of slope $(u,v)$ is the evaluation of $\det((u,v),-)$ at any of its points.

 Let $x_i$ be the abscissa of the unbounded ends of $\Gamma$, with $w_i$ their respective weight, which is positive or negative according to whether the end points up or down.
 Let $(l,y_j)$ be the intersection points between $\Gamma$ and the component of the boundary of the strip which is on the right, and $(u_j,v_j)$ the slope of $h$ at the point.
 The slope at the corresponding point $(0,y_j)$ on the left is $(-u_j,\delta u_j-v_j)$.
 The moment of $\widetilde{\Gamma}$ at these points are respectively $u_jy_j-v_jl$ and $-u_jy_j$.
 First, the balancing condition guarantees that $\sum w_i=\delta d_1$, which is the degree of $d_1 D$.
 By tropical Menelaus theorem in the plane, we get that